-"Khalil was definitely a guy that we thought was an instinctive player, an explosive player, a guy that we felt like his best football was ahead of him, because we felt like this is a guy that can really rush the passer and also probably drop into pass coverage, be a second-level defender.
-That's what we see on tape, he's a really good football player." - Texans Head Coach Bill O'Brien, Sept.
-10, 2014
+"Khalil was definitely a guy that we thought was an instinctive player, an explosive player, a guy that we felt like his best football was ahead of him, because we felt like this is a guy that can really rush the passer and also probably drop into pass coverage, be a second-level defender." - Texans Head Coach Bill O'Brien, Sept.
+19, 2014

-"No. 52 [Khatil Mack] is a phenomenal player.
+"No. 52 [Khalil Mack] is a phenomenal player.
 He's a great pass rusher, but he's really good in the run game.
 We knew it was going to be a challenge." - Cardinals QB Carson Palmer, Oct.
 19, 2014